Problem

 Usually, the deleted files/folders will stay in the Recycle Bin and come in handy when you need to recover them.
 However, if you accidentally empty your Recycle Bin and cause the items to be deleted permanently, then they will be gone forever and get nowhere to be found.
 If this is the case, there is a possibility that you can get back the deleted files if you have enabled the Windows backup feature.
 Otherwise, you can only turn to a third-party program for help.

-If you delete files in an ordinary way, i.e. selecting the file by left-clicking on it and press the Delete button on the keyboard, or right-click on the selected file and select "Delete", the files will be put in the Recycle Bin without question.
+If you ordinarily delete files, i.e. selecting the file by left-clicking on it and pressing the Delete button on the keyboard, or right-clicking on the selected file and selecting "Delete", the files will be put in the Recycle Bin without question.
 While things might go wrong when some different deleting actions are taken.

 Some users prefer to use Command Prompt or press Shift+Delete to delete a file.
-The two actions will bypass the Recycle Bin and erase the files directly and permanently.
+The two actions will bypass the Recycle Bin and permanently erase the files.
 Therefore, if you are not sure whether you'll need to restore the files in the future, it's recommended not to delete them using Command Prompt or pressing Shift+Delete.
 Always sending the deleted files to Recycle Bin first can greatly increase the possibility of data recovery for future use.

-Apart from the two cases mentioned above, one might also find the deleted files not in Recycle Bin as a result of deleting it from some flash drive.
+Apart from the two cases mentioned above, one might also find the deleted files not in Recycle Bin as a result of deleting them from some flash drive.
 It's true that files can be deleted and sent to the Recycle Bin from other HDD partitions, but things are different when it comes to flash drives.
-Since USB flash drives do not have $Recycle.bin folders, the files you delete from some flash drive won't be sent to Recycle Bin and naturally won't show up in it.
+Since USB flash drives do not have $Recycle.bin folders, the files you delete from some flash drive won't be sent to Recycle Bin and won't appear in it.

 Surprisingly, Recycle Bin itself can be the root cause at times.
 To verify this, check the Recycle Bin properties settings.
 Right-click the Recycle Bin icon and navigate to the "Properties" option.
 Here for each selected location, you can see two setting options.

-In fact, the size of the Recycle Bin has a limitation and once its size reaches the maximum, there will be no room for the files deleted afterwards.
-Consequently the files won't be in Recycle Bin.
-To avoid this problem to the greatest extent possible, adjust and expand the maximum size of the Recycle Bin in order to store more deleted file in the "Custom size" section.
+In fact, the size of the Recycle Bin has a limitation and once its size reaches the maximum, there will be no room for the files deleted afterward.
+Consequently, the files won't be in Recycle Bin.
+To avoid this problem to the greatest extent possible, adjust and expand themaximum sizeof the Recycle Bin to store more deleted files in the "Custom size" section.

 As for the second option that says "Don't move files to the Recycle Bin.
 Remove files immediately when deleted.", make sure it's not selected.
 If you do check the option, the files you delete will not appear in Recycle Bin.
 Besides, you can check the "Display delete confirmation dialogue" box to better safeguard your file.